-Prior to 2002, NAEP staff recruited all schools in the national component samples (public and nonpublic).
+Prior to 2002, NAEP staff recruited all public and nonpublic schools in the national component samples.
 States volunteering for the state component delegated responsibility for recruiting these schools to a staff member.
-NAEP staff supported these "State Coordinators" in carrying out their responsibilities.
+NAEP project staff supported these state personnel in carrying out their responsibilities.

 The No Child Left Behind Act of 2001 requires any jurisdiction or local education agency receiving federal Title I funds to participate in a biennial state assessment of reading and mathematics at grades 4 and 8, beginning with the 2003 assessment.
-In addition, the Act authorizes federally funded NAEP State Coordinator positions, one for each state, to coordinate NAEP activities with local education agencies and public schools.
+In addition, the Act authorizes federally funded NAEP State Coordinator positions, one for each state plus the District of Columbia and Puerto Rico, to coordinate NAEP activities with local education agencies and public schools.
 Currently, NAEP State Coordinators recruit public schools for each assessment, including the long-term trend assessment, while NAEP field staff recruit nonpublic schools.

 NAEP State Coordinators and NAEP field staff typically follow a standard set of procedures for securing the participation of public and nonpublic schools.
 The process includes: